lyteword/chspurgeon-tod/volume-7/psalm-145.md

 (f) Divine righteousness.

-2\.Of whom is it required.
+2\.
+Of whom is it required.

 (a) Personal; "I will speak."